z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.2_legacy.so/README.md

 The reason this is probably more important than it seems is that the perk almost directly hints that the script of this episode will be important/
 Therefore on further inspection there are a couple of extra interesting pieces of the episode that stand out./

+There's some extra screenshots taken, purely from curiosity.
+I'll keep them around on the tiny chance they mean something later on.

 P.s.
 THere is a LOT of MUSIC in this episode

 ok lets get cracking.